Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Algorithms for dense graphs

 Let $A^*$ be the set $A$ that was computed before the while loop and let $A_i$ be the set $A$ after updating it in the beginning of the $i$-th iteration of the while loop.
 From Observation~\ref{O-bunch} it follows that $B_{A_i}(v) \subseteq B_{A^*}(v)$ and therefore in every iteration the cost of computing bunches from scratch is at most $O(n (1/p)^2)$ as $|B_{A^*}(v)|=O(1/p)$, for every $v\in V$.
 One can also compute $B_{A_{i+1}}(v)$ from $B_{A_i}(v)$ by first computing $d(v,A_{i+1})$ and if $d(v,A_{i+1})<d(v,A_i)$ to prune $B_{A_{i+1}}(v)$ accordingly at a smaller cost of $O(n(1/p) + m)$, however this does not affect the overall complexity.

 Thorup and Zwick~\cite{ThZw01} proved that the expected number of iterations is $O(\log n)$.
-The fact that the set $A$ from which we start is different does not affect their proof\footnote{They prove that in each iteration with probability $1/2$ the size of $W$ decreases by a factor of $2$.
-For this argument they only require that the set $A$ in each iteration will be chosen from $W$ uniformly at random with probability $p$ as we do.}, therefore there are only $O(\log n)$ iterations in expectation.
+They show that if the set $A$ in each iteration is chosen from $W$ uniformly at random with probability $p$ then in each iteration with probability $1/2$ the size of $W$ decreases by a factor of $2$.
+Thus, the fact that the set $A$ from which we start is different does not affect the correctness proof, since the set $A$ is still constructed in each iteration in the same way.

+Therefore, we conclude that there are only $O(\log n)$ iterations in expectation.
 This implies that a set $A$ of expected size $(np \log n)$ is returned in $O(n/p^2 \log n)$ expected time.
 The algorithm stops only when there are no large clusters, thus the bound on the cluster size follows.
-As we mentioned above the algorithm starts with bunches that satisfy the required bound and their size can only decrease afterwards, thus the bound on the bunches follows.
+As we mentioned above the algorithm starts with bunches that satisfy the required bound and their size can only decrease afterwards, thus the bound on the bunches follows. \end{proof}